Authors

 Shawn Montgomery

-Shawn self-published his first novel, The Buchman, and has been tinkering with several subsequent novels, as well as shorter works.
+Shawn self-published his first novel, The Buchman, and has since been tinkering with several subsequent novels, as well as shorter works.
 He lives in the mighty Pacific Northwest with his wife and two daughters.

 Jason Frederick Myers